 The first thing I have to say is that I don’t drink coffee or take sleeping pills.
 My only medicine when it comes to air travel is securing the best comfort and luxury I can — I need my flat beds, gourmet meals, lounges with showers, and sometimes even chauffeur-driven cars to connecting flights.
 I certainly can’t pay for them, but we’ll come to that momentarily…

 - Nicholas Kralev is an author and expert on diplomacy, world affairs and global travel.
 He hosts the weekly TV program "Conversations with Nicholas Kralev."
 A former Financial Times and Washington Times correspondent, he has traveled around the world with four U.S. secretaries of state — Hillary Clinton, Condoleezza Rice, Colin Powell and Madeleine Albright.
-He has flown over 2 million miles and visited 84 countries.
+He has flown over 2 million miles and visited more than 90 countries.

 Subscribe to updates

 - Mapping out path in Foreign Service